 All outside corners need corner bead.
 If at all possible, use just one stick per corner.
 This should be no problem in the average home.
 If the drywall is ragged, use your utility knife or drywall rasp to trim it to a nice, square corner.

-Then just stick it on the corner and staple it, making sure its straight.
+There are two types of corner bead--plastic and metal.
+I recommend plastic; its flexible, easy to work with, and does not rust.
+Just cut it to length, stick it on the corner, and staple it, making sure its straight.
 For outside corners, miter it carefully (see photo above).

 Mixing the Drywall Compound (Mud)